housepower/ClickHouse-Native-JDBC/docs/dev/contribute.md

 ### Running and debugging tests

 A number of the modules use Docker during their integration tests to run a database.
-During development it's often desirable to start the Docker container and leave it running so that you can compile/run/debug tests repeatedly from your IDE.
-To do this, simply go into project directory and run the following command:

-    $ docker-compose up -d

-This will first pull Docker image for the database container, and then will start it.
-You can then run any integration tests from your IDE.

-When your testing is complete, you can stop the Docker container by running:

-    $ docker-compose down
+We use [TestContainers](https://www.testcontainers.org/) to manage that stuffs.
+Please ensure that you have a docker daemon available when run integration tests on local.

 ### Making changes